 It may be assumed that any alternative other than Alternative 1 (No Action) would contribute to more refined, complete, and timely information that can be used to inform future fishery management decisions, and would therefore, be socially and biologically beneficial.
+Note: The no action is what has been implemented through Amendment 15B.
+The final rule (74 FR 58902) for Amendment 15B states: "This final rule, for South Atlantic snapper grouper, requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS."
 Administratively, however, each of the alternatives to improve fisheries statistics would incur negative impacts to greater or lesser degrees.
 Alternatives 2 and 3 differ in the level of dealer participation.
 Alternative 2 would require permitted dealers to report electronically if selected, and Alternative 3 would require all permitted dealers to report electronically.
 The administrative burden would be less under Alternative 2 since only a subset of all permitted snapper grouper dealers would be required to report electronically.
 Alternative 4 would incur a level of administrative impact equal to that under Alternative 3 since all vessels with snapper grouper federal permits would be required to have an electronic logbook tied to the vessel's GPS.
-Alternative 5 could be the most costly data gathering method of all the alternatives considered dependant upon the number of vessels selected to carry observers.
+Alternative 5 could be the most costly data gathering method of all the alternatives considered dependent upon the number of vessels selected to carry observers.
 Alternative 6 is likely the least costly alternative.
 Upon examination of overarching data needs and feasibility of the various alternatives, one may conclude that a combination of one or more these methods would provide the most well-rounded data collection program.
+May be a social impact, if those selected don't have the means to report electronically.]